EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 The following fields have to be added for all provided types:

-- `capex::TimeProfile`: Capital expenditures (CAPEX) of the `Node`.
-The capital expenditures are relative to the capacity.
+- `capex::TimeProfile`: Capital expenditure (CAPEX) of the technology.
+  The CAPEX is relative to the capacity.
   Hence, it is important to consider the unit for both costs and the energy of the technology.
   The total contribution to the objective function ``y`` is then given through the equation ``y = \texttt{capex} \times x`` where ``x`` corresponds to the invested capacity.
-- `max_inst::TimeProfile`: Maximum installed capacity of the `Node`.
-The maximum installed capacity is limiting the total installed capacity of the Node.
-It is possible to have different values for different `Node`s representing the same technology.
+- `max_inst::TimeProfile`: Maximum installed capacity of the technology.
+  The maximum installed capacity is limiting the total installed capacity of the technology.
+  It is possible to have different values for different technologies representing the same technology.
   This can be useful for, *e.g.*, the potential for wind power in different regions.
-- `inv_mode::Investment`: Investment mode of the `Node`.
+- `inv_mode::Investment`: Investment mode of the technology.
   The individual investment modes are explained in detail in *[Investment types](@ref lib-pub-inv_mode)*.
-- `life_mode::LifetimeMode`: Lifetime mode of the `Node`.
+- `life_mode::LifetimeMode`: Lifetime mode of the technology.
   The lifetime mode is describing how the lifetime of the node is implemented.
-This includes as well final values and retiring of the individual technologies.
+  This includes as well rest values and retiring of the individual technologies.
   The default value is [`UnlimitedLife`](@ref).
 More information can be found in *[`LifetimeMode`](@ref lib-pub-life_mode)*.

 The type `StartInvData` allows in addition for providing the initial capacity in the first year through:

 - `initial::Real`: Starting capacity of the technology in the first investment period.
   The starting capacity is only valid for the first investment period.
   This capacity will remain present in the simulation horizon, except if retiring is desired by the model.
   It is not possible to provide a reducing capacity over time for the initial capacity.

 while it utilizes the capacity of the technology if the value is not provided through the function [`EMI.start_cap`](@ref).